 Due to my enjoyment of the games, I tried to get my friends into it, but it just wasn’t for them.
 The only people I had met who liked the games were those girls I previously mentioned, but I had a conflicted relationship with them due to the previously mentioned bullying and the rumors spread about me.
 Because of this, I felt pretty alone in my appreciation of the series until my freshman year of college.

 I didn’t know what to expect during my first year of college, but it went a lot better than I could have expected.
 Around the end of the first week of freshman year, which was an orientation week, I was discussing a variety of stuff with my roommate and other dorm mates, getting to know each other better.
 At one point, we started talking about video games we liked.
 I mentioned I liked Kingdom Hearts, in a rather ashamed manner due to my experience with friends not liking it.
 As it turned out, we had all played and enjoyed the games, with some having more experience with them than I did, telling me about the various spin-offs I should try.
 That summer, Kingdom Hearts 3D: Dream Drop Distance, was released for the Nintendo 3DS, I had my fun with it, and it was the first Kingdom Hearts game I was able to finish without struggling at the end.
 That summer was also when Kingdom Hearts 3 was first announced to be in development.
-My roommate had texted me as soon as he found out, while I texted our other friends who were fans of the series.
+My roommate had texted me as soon as he found out, while I passed the news on to our other friends to let them know.
 We were all so excited, despite the fact we all knew the game wouldn’t be out for years, although we had no idea it would take this long.

 The story really ends there, my friends all eventually went their separate ways, our keychains either broken, lost, or both, however, we are still all friends and we all still have a great appreciation for Kingdom Hearts.